4 Tips to Teach EFL Writing More Effectively

 EFL student writing can be a little dry.
-Okay, boring.
-That’s because of a tendency to rely on simple sentences repeated over and over.
+That’s because of a tendency to rely on simple sentences.
 Sure, the style is poor … but how do you teach style?

-There are many ways to teach elements of style to EFL students.
-Here is one example: teach students how to write appositives and complex sentences.
+There are many ways to teach elements of style.
+Here is one example: teach appositives and complex sentences.

-These sentence patterns are terrific writing tools because they pack a lot of information into a compact space and create variety in paragraphs normally dominated by simple sentences.
+These sentence patterns are terrific writing tools because they pack a lot of information into a compact space and create variety in paragraphs.
 Appositives and complex sentences are difficult to learn, so it is a good idea to have a variety of teaching materials that can reinforce leaning over many weeks.